. . . your guide to visiting the holy places

 David’s death at the end of his 40-year reign is recorded in 1 Kings 2:10: “Then David slept with his ancestors and was buried in the city of David.”

-This area, now known as Ophel, is generally considered to have been the original Jerusalem — making it much older than what is now called the Old City.
+This area, also known as Ophel, is now known to have been the original Jerusalem — making it much older than what is now called the Old City.

 But excavations here since the 1800s have failed to identify the royal tomb.
 (Another tradition places the burial of David in Bethlehem, but excavations have not revealed the tomb there either.)